The Ultimate Boot Sizing Guide: Getting Your Perfect Fit

 Break-in Period

 Quality heritage boots require a break-in period.
-Here's what to expect:
+Here's what you can expect:

 - Initial stiffness: New boots will feel rigid at first